 How many home buyers today have 20% down when they get a mortgage?
 With homes in many markets averaging well over $200,000, it is harder for many people to bring that much money to the closing table without emptying their savings account.
 The FHA loan down payment requirements starts at 3.5%, so you may be able buy a home with less money down than you thought.

-Because FHA loans with approved lenders are backed by the FHA, lenders are willing to allow you to bring as little as 3.5% down when you close on your loan.
+Because FHA loans for homes with approved lenders are backed by the FHA, lenders are willing to allow you to bring as little as 3.5% down when you close on your loan.

 If you buy a house for $200,000, that is a mere $7500 to close the deal.
 That is very affordable for most Americans and allows many people to get into a home of their own.

 Low down payment is just one of the flexible benefits of the FHA home loan.
 You also get very flexible underwriting standards.
 If you have a credit score as low as 620, you may be able to qualify for an FHA loan program with 3.5% down.

 Debt to income ratios are also very flexible, so most people can qualify for an FHA loan mortgage as long as they can prove that they can pay the mortgage and their other bills.
 FHA mortgage requirements have been reduced for many potential home buyers this year.